gbemi95i/TechiePlanetInterview/README.md

 # HOW TO RUN
 After pulling the files into a system with jdk installed and added to enviromental path.

-Since the class files are present, simple run: java <file-name> in a terminal like command prompt
+(Since the class files are present) simply run: java <file-name> in a terminal like command prompt
-Example: java AlgorithmQ4.java
+Example: java AlgorithmQ4

 If you need to compile:
 javac <file-name>.java
+Example: javac AlgorithmQ4.java